HTOdinTH/tdt4250.xss/README.md

  * tdt4250.xss.m2t/src/tdt4250/xss/m2t/main.mtl specifies a model-to-text transformation using Acceleo.
  * tdt4250.xss.m2t/src/twt4250/xss/m2t/util/Util.java contains the code used to evaluate the mathematical expressions XSS allows for as part of custom property definitions.
  * tdt4250.xss.m2t/libs/exp4j-0.4.8.jar is a library for evaluating mathematical expressions from strings, used by the Util class.
- * tdt4250.xss.ui/src/tdt4250/xss/ui/plantuml/XSSDiagramTextProvider is a (failed) attempt at creating a plugin to generate PlantUML diagrams from the underlying Ecore instance model created from XSS files.
+ * tdt4250.xss.ui/src/tdt4250/xss/ui/plantuml/XSSDiagramTextProvider on the branch "visual" is a (failed) attempt at creating a plugin to generate PlantUML diagrams from the underlying Ecore instance model created from XSS files.

 ## Running the project